 Circuit Overview:

 CPU controlled analog with 'oscillators' amounting to digital pulses being driven to an op amp to kick things off.
 From there on the signal path is typical digital controlled analog.
 The JX-10 and MKS-70 use two JX-8P boards each and add an assigner scheme for them.
 And a nice chorus as usual.
+The MKS-70 has vastly improved MIDI but see Colin's page above for lots of information.

 Service Tips: